IRB Frequently Asked Questions – FAQ

 - Who is responsible for ethical conduct in research with human subjects?

 The primary responsibility for maintaining ethical standards and protecting human rights rests with individual researchers and research advisors.
 The Institutional Review Board (IRB) offers an added measure of assurance and serves as a local resource for the interpretation of ethical guidelines.

 - What is the responsibility of the Institutional Review Board?

-The IRB is a committee of researchers charged with the responsibility for reviewing all proposed research involving human subjects for adherence to ethical standards.
+The IRB is a committee, charged by UNC's Institutional Official (IO) for the Protection of Human Research Subjects, with the responsibility for reviewing all proposed research involving human subjects for adherence to ethical standards.
 IRB members work with individual researchers to ensure that federal and university policies are followed and that human rights are safeguarded.

 - What kinds of research are subject to review by the IRB?

 The federal regulations governing research using human subjects define research as "a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge."
 Research is subject to IRB review when an investigator, in the course of conducting research, obtains: